DORA metrics explained: The four key DevOps measurements

 Don’t compare teams against each other.

 Using DORA metrics to compare teams is not advisable because these metrics are context-specific, reflecting each team’s unique challenges, workflows, and goals.
-Such comparisons can lead to misleading conclusions and potentially undermine collaboration and morale of multidisciplinary teams by not accounting for the diverse nature of projects and team dynamics.
+Such comparisons can lead to misleading conclusions and potentially undermine the collaboration and morale of multidisciplinary teams by not accounting for the diverse nature of projects and team dynamics.

 Do use DORA to reduce software delivery friction.